imagej/imagej.github.io/pages/BigStitcher_StackLoader.md

 otherwise, one calibration will be used for all.

 ![Step 3: Verifying/modifying
-calibration.](BigStitcher_Stack_Import4.png
+calibration.](/images/pages/BigStitcher_Stack_Import4.png
-"Step 3: Verifying/modifying calibration.")
+"Step 3: Verifying/modifying calibration.")"

 Once you click **OK**, your dataset should be displayed in the [BigStitcher main window](BigStitcher_Stitching_Mode "wikilink").